 Race to the Top Fund

-As grantees continue to make progress implementing their Race to the Top plans, the U.S. Department of Education has released Race to the Top (RTT) Grantee FAQs.
-This document includes new guidance that was developed after RTT grants were awarded and also includes updates to relevant FAQs from the application document titled "Race to the Top FAQs" (May 27, 2010).
+As grantees continue to make progress implementing their Race to the Top plans, the Department has released Race to the Top Grantee FAQs.
+This document includes guidance was developed after race to the Top grants were awarded and updates to relevant FAQs from the application document titled "Race to the Top FAQs" (May 27, 2010).

 - The FAQ in Addendum 8 (PDF) , published on May 20, clarifies how a State may include indirect costs in its Race to the Top budget.